ImageMagick/Usage-Markdown/formats/index.md

 Imagemagick has a some file formats for dealing with raw image data, specifically "`RGB:`", and "`GRAY:`".
 As well as provide settings defining that data.

-For example to output RGB raw data...
+For example, to output RGB raw data...

 ~~~{.skip}
 convert image.jpg -depth 8  image.rgb